verheyefrancesco/cordova-plugin-cameraattachment/README.md

 ## Options

 ### uploadUrl - iOS, Android
 The url to upload the base64 image.
+(HTTPPOST)

 Type: String